luvkil/lifeStye-workout-tracker/readme.md

-# Unit 17 NoSQL Homework: Workout Tracker
+# Life Style Workout Tracker

-For this assignment, you'll create a workout tracker.
-You have already been provided with the front end code in the `Develop` folder.
-This assignment will require you to create Mongo database with a Mongoose schema and handle routes with Express.

-## User Story

-- As a user, I want to be able to view create and track daily workouts.
-I want to be able to log multiple exercises in a workout on a given day.
-I should also be able to track the name, type, weight, sets, reps, and duration of exercise.
-If the exercise is a cardio exercise, I should be able to track my distance traveled.

-## Business Context

-A consumer will reach their fitness goals more quickly when they track their workout progress.

-## Acceptance Criteria
+App build to help user create and track daily work out routine.
+Multiple excercises can be tracked in a given work out session including name, type, weight, sets, reps and the duration of the exercise.
+BY usig this work out app goals can visualised and achieve at a much faster rate.
+Here is how the app works:
 When the user loads the page, they should be given the option to create a new workout or continue with their last workout.

 The user should be able to: